Is Siam Niramit Phuket worth watching?

 The Thai Village at Siam Niramit

-If you arrive early you can walk around and take photos, or even play with an old fashioned fun fair (actually those balloon games are still used in nowadays fairs).
+If you arrive early, you can walk around and take photos, or even play with an old fashioned funfair.
+Actually those balloon popping games are still used in nowadays fairs.
 While waiting for dinner, you can eventually explore several large shops selling a mix of Thai silk and souvenirs from Siam Niramit.
 The clothing and accessories on display are well designed and comfortable.

 Siam Niramit Buffet Dinner